|

 PSCF allows a user to specify declare explicitly that a polymer species is a linear, and can use this information to define relationships among block and vertex indices.
 Blocks in a linear polymer are numbered sequentially, starting from one end of the chain.
 By convention, block i of a linear block polymer with N blocks terminates at vertices with indices i and i+1.
 This convention allows PSCF to use a simplified file format for information about blocks in a linear block copolymer, in which values of the indices of the attached vertices do not need to be explicitly entered by the user.

-A complete definition of the bead model requires the introduction of an additional convention for the treatment of bonds that are connected to vertices of degree greater than 1, i.e., to junction or branch vertices.
-The bead model used by PSCF treats each such vertex as a "phantom" bead that does not interact with any chemical potential field, like a bead with a monomer type that occupies no volume and has vanishing Flory-Huggins interaction parameters with all other monomer types.
-Any bond that connects such a phantom vertex bead to a terminal (first or last) real bead of a block of monomers of type i is taken have a statistical segment length, denoted by \( a_{i} \), that satisfies
+To completely define a bead model, one must introduce an additional convention for the treatment of bonds that are connected to junction and branch vertices (i.e., vertices of degree greater than 1).
+The bead model used by PSCF treats each such vertex as a "phantom" bead that occupies no volume and has vanishing Flory-Huggins interaction parameters with all other monomer types.
+Each bond that connects such a phantom vertex bead to a terminal (first or last) real bead of an attached block containing monomers of type i is taken have a statistical segment length, denoted here by \( a_{i} \), that satisfies

 \[ a_{i}^{2} = b_{i}^{2}/2 \quad, \]